en

 data pulled out after barcode document scanning

-Well-structured and comprehensive data parsed from Arizona driver’s license
+Well-structured and comprehensive data parsed from Arizona driver’s license.

-Barcodes can be divided into two groups depending on whether the encoded data is additionally protected or not.
 This determines the scenario of using the barcode for document verification.

 That's why it’s key to find a vendor with expertise in ID documents.